ABCFabian/AWS-SAP-C02-Study-Guide/README.md

   * Automated failover with Aurora replicas
     * Failover tiers: lowest ranking number first, then greatest size
   * Aurora ML: ML using SageMaker and Comprehend on Aurora
+  * Syncronised Replication: read replicas use a shared storage layer, which allows for synchronous replication.
+This ensures that the read replicas are always up-to-date with the primary instance, providing improved data durability and automatic failover.

 #### Amazon Redshift:
   * fully managed, scalable cloud data warehouse, columnar instead of row-based (no Multi-AZ, based on Postgres, No OLTP, but OLAP)